vincenzo-scotti/llm_cstk/README.md

 Finally, connect to http://127.0.0.1:6006 or http://127.0.0.1:16006 on your local machine, depending, respectively, whether the language model is fine-tuned on the local machine or a remote machine.

 > [!NOTE]
-> Skip the ssh tunnel passage if you are locally connected to the machine you are using for fine-tuning.
+> Skip the ssh tunnel passage if you are locally connected to the machine you use for fine-tuning.

 #### LLM